nsagora/peppermint/README.md

 The `Predicate` represents the core `protocol` and has the role to `evaluate` if an input matches on a given validation condition.

-At `ValidationToolkit`'s core we have the following two predicates, which allow developers to compose predicates specific to the project needs.
+At `Peppermint`'s core we have the following two predicates, which allow developers to compose predicates specific to the project needs.

 <details>
 <summary>RegexPredicate</summary>